jonnypeace/VPN-gateway/README.md

 Address = 10.6.0.1/24
 ListenPort = 51820
 ~~~
-Below command will include the pricate key in the wgo.conf.
+Below command will include the private key in the wgo.conf.
 ~~~
 echo "PrivateKey = $(cat privatekey)" >> wg0.conf
 ~~~